 - Work with room-temperature eggs and butter.
 They combine more easily into the rest of the filling.

 - Use dark brown sugar.
 It adds more flavor to better complement the other ingredients.

 - Temper the eggs.
 Slow and steady definitely wins the race here.
-Whisking in too much too quickly will cook the eggs.
+Whisking in too much too quickly will cook and scramble the eggs.

 - Pour from a measuring cup.
 Once the filling has been made, transfer it from the saucepan to a 4-cup liquid measuring cup.
 This makes it SO MUCH easier to pour into the muffin tin.

 - Make them in advance.
 The holidays are busy.
 Save time and oven space by making these the day before your holiday gathering.